C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-1/README.md

 ```

 This first gets the ciphertext output of the last block of our payload, then it adds another block before it, and receives the same result!
-Note, that the first block and the second block togther both create the requested string that should be at the start of the plaintext.
+Note, that the first block and the second block togther both create the requested string that should be at the start of the plaintext:
+`b'GET FILE: flag.t' + b'xt...'`

 We get the flag🚩: `wctf{C0nGr4ts_0n_g3tt1ng_p4st_A3S}`